-You may wish to wait 5-7 days from the date of the incident or the date you made the report before you contact the OCSD Records unit at 714-834-6455 to confirm if the report is available for request.
-Depending on the complexity of the report, it takes on average 3 – 5 days for a report to be finalized by the Deputy; approved by the Sergeant; and submitted to the Records unit.
+Before requesting a copy of an OCSD report, contact the Records unit at 714-834-6454 (Monday- Friday, 8:00 a.m. - 5:00 p.m.) to confirm if the report is available.
+Depending on the complexity of the report, it takes on average 7 - 10 days for a report to be finalized by the Deputy; approved by the Sergeant; and submitted to the Records unit.
 Once the report is available, please submit your request using the guidelines provided.
 The Records unit may take up to 10 days to review your request and determine whether to release the report to you.
 Please be advised that not all requests for reports will be granted.
-The Records unit must consider the nature of the report and whether an investigation or criminal prosecution is pending.
+The Records unit must consider the nature of the report and whether an investigation or criminal prosecution is pending

 Reports and other documents requested without a subpoena, court order or specific statutory authority will be treated as a request made under the California Public Records Act (CPRA).
 Many of the Sheriff's records may be exempt from disclosure under the provisions of the CPRA.
 (See e.g. Cal.
 Gov. Code 6254(f).)
 In order to identify responsive records and review them for possible exemptions, the Sheriff may take up to 10 calendar days to respond to a CPRA request (Cal.
 Gov. Code 6253(c) and, if necessary, may take a reasonable period of time thereafter to produce the non-exempt records that are responsive to the request.